How Natural Disasters Influence Property Prices in Australia

 Case Study: Mallacoota

 To illustrate this point, consider the town of Mallacoota, which was severely impacted by the 2019-2020 Black Summer bushfires.
-Within three years of these catastrophic events, house prices in Mallacoota surged by an impressive 70%.
+Within three years of these catastrophic events, house prices in Mallacoota surged by an impressive 70%, though much of that rise reflects a wider influx of buyers to regional areas during the same period, not disaster recovery alone.
 This example highlights how communities can not only bounce back but also experience significant appreciation in property values over a relatively short period.

 Regional Variations in Impact and Recovery